2 of China’s Biggest Buzzwords: Involution and “Tang Ping” (Lying Flat)

 Translation of Lelush’s post: “The first rankings have been released.
 I passed the game!
 As you all know, I’m not keen to form a boy band.
 This opportunity should be given to others who can sing and dance better than me with an enthusiasm for the stage.
 I’ve seen their efforts.
 I hope you guys can see it as well.
 Please do not vote for me anymore.”

 Some fans saw him as a slacker hero and others voted for him to stay on the show just to annoy him.
 “If you love me, please don’t support me,” he pleaded again and again.
 Finally, he got voted off after three months.

-Brands are taking two general approaches that take these trends into account.
+Brands are taking two general approaches through their marketing campaigns that take these trends into account.

 1 Focussing on the Positive

 Take Xiao’e Pinpin (小鹅拼拼), a group-buying social e-commerce platform developed by Tencent, for example.
 The brand took a close look at the complicated mindset of the involuted generation and found that although they shun competition they see as pointless or harsh, they’re not truly unmotivated.
 They saw that they’re still willing to fight for a brighter future, just in a more relaxed way.